Menu

 Kate

 I love working for FFL!
-Supporting families to thrive is something I feel very passionate about, and I get to lead a great team of staff and volunteers who are dedicated to making a difference.
-My specialism is cookery and I really enjoy inspiring children and parents to cook healthy, economical meals that the whole family can enjoy together.
+Supporting families to thrive is something I feel very passionate about, and I get to lead a fantastic team of staff and volunteers who are dedicated to making a difference.

 Susanna